State Aid for Library Construction Program

 Standard Program Timeline for Libraries

-Phase 0: Early Planning and Legal Readiness
+Phase 0.
+Early Planning and Legal Readiness

-Typical timing: 6 to 12 months before the Intent to Apply deadline
+Typical timing: 6 to 12 months before the Intent to Apply deadline.

-- Bond Referendum or Borrowing Approvals, if applicable - Library districts using debt financing should allow approximately eight weeks, including notice requirements.
+- Bond referendum or borrowing approvals, if applicable Library districts using debt financing should allow approximately eight weeks, including notice requirements.

-Failure to complete these steps before the Intent to Apply stage may result in ineligibility for that year.
+Incomplete preparation before the Intent to Apply stage may result in ineligibility for that year.

-Phase 1 - Intent to Apply
+Phase 1.
+Intent to Apply

-Deadline: May 31 each year
+Deadline: May 31 each year.

 Intent to Apply requirements